Home

 The National Cycle Museum houses the largest collection of bicycles in the UK.
 Established in 1981 the museum has an arrangement of bicycles dating back to the 19th century.
 Whether you have an interest in bicycles or just want something a little different to do, the museum offers a pleasant afternoon with your pup by your side.

 This dog-friendly art gallery in Cornwall has a variety of exhibitions and family events spanning the year across two sites.
-Certain exhibitions may not allow dogs in, but generally, dogs are allowed in the galleries and in the on-site cafes.
+Certain exhibitions may not allow dogs in, so check before you go, but generally, dogs are allowed in the galleries and in the on-site cafes.

 No need to leave your pooch behind while you go on a spa weekend.
 Ringwood Hall hotel and spa offers classic spa packages for humans and day services for your dog too.
 While you relax, you can rest assured your dog is getting the best care possible.
 Choose from a variety of packages that include grooming and a pedicure.